rka/vault-wrapper/README.md

 ## Features

 - **Secure Data Wrapping and Unwrapping**
-  - Wrap any text or code snippet with a specified TTL.
+  - Wrap any text/code snippet or files with a specified TTL.
   - Generate a unique wrapped token for secure sharing.
 - **Shareable Links**
   - Create shareable URLs containing the wrapped token.